 You can purchase a single policy with a deductible as low as $1,300 and $2,600 for a family.
 But usually, the higher premium does not justify the extra cost of coverage.
 NOTE: Remember that you can only deduct medical expenses for a dependent on your tax return.
 If they file their own tax return, legitimate expenses you spend on them can not be used with your HSA.
 Once they file their own tax return, they can apply for their own healthcare policy.

 Preventive coverage is not subject to the major medical deductible and “Network negotiated discounts” will reduce your out-of-pocket costs.
 Sometimes these discounts can be as much as 70%-80% (often with lab tests and X-rays).
-Anthem and UnitedHealthcare usually have the best prices although Humana sneaks into contention in certain areas.
+Anthem and UnitedHealthcare often have the best prices, although Humana sneaks into contention in certain areas.
 However, private plans are not available through all companies, although in 2018 or 2019, more options should become available.

 What Are The Tax Benefits?